travelgateX/documentation-site/content/travelgatex/concepts/request-headers.md

 `<number>`:
 - 0: The requester prefers to allow tracking on the target system.
-- 1: The requester prefers not to be tracked on the targe system.
+- 1: The requester prefers not to be tracked on the target system.

 `<credential>`: String

 ## TGX-Tracing (Optional)

-Performance traces alongside the data returned.
+When activated, it returns performance traces alongside the data requested.

 ### Syntax